tarwn/lessthandot-hugo/blogs/content/posts/2013-01-06-differences-between-oracle-and-sql.md

 **Coalesce differences**

-Just be aware that coalesce won&#8217;t work the same either.
-Oracle doesn&#8217;t have isnull but it has the nvl function instead
+Just be aware that coalesce won't work the same either.
+Oracle doesn't have isnull but it has the nvl function instead

 Run the following two statements